anoushka24bas10100-debug/JAVA-PROJECT-ON-MENU-NAVIGATION-SYSTEM/README.md

 # JAVA-PROJECT-ON-MENU-NAVIGATION-SYSTEM
-Here is a more formal, slightly exaggerated version with **no emojis, no bold text**:

----

 A Comprehensive Java Application Demonstrating Recursion, Inheritance, and Hierarchical Navigation

 This project represents a structurally robust Java application designed to illustrate key Object-Oriented Programming concepts through an interactive, multi-level menu navigation system.
 Rather than presenting a simple console program, the system is organized around a flexible, scalable architecture that mirrors patterns used in professional software design.